Bites and Stings: Insects

 Call 911 or your local emergency medical service (EMS) if the individual has signs of a severe allergic reaction such as trouble breathing, tightness in the throat or chest, feeling faint, dizziness, hives, and/or nausea and vomiting.

 Ticks are small insects that live in grass, bushes, wooded areas, and along seashores.
 They attach their bodies onto a human or animal host and prefer hairy areas such as the scalp, behind the ear, in the armpit and groin, and also between fingers and toes.
-Tick bites often occur at night and occur more in the spring and summer months.
+Tick bites often happen at night and happen more in the spring and summer months.

 Use a pair of tweezers to remove the tick.
 Grab the tick firmly by its mouth or head as close to your child's skin as possible.